GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Sorcerer.md

 ### 8) Sorcerai
 The bonus to spell checks you gain from staves for spells you know is increased by 1.
 You gain a bonus to your saves against magical effects equal to your [Fort] bonus.

+### 9) Sorcerous Wave
+Choose an exotic damage type.
+Once this decision is made, it cannot be changed.
+You may use your action to produce a ray attack against a foe within a number of yards equal to your level + [Fort] score.
+This incurs a level of fatigue aginst you, but inflicts an attack against the foe of the chosen type with a bonus equal to your [Fort] bonus for the purpose of determining if it is a critical hit.
+If the attack is a critical hit, you may knock that foe back a number of feet equal to the points of success or knock it prone.

 ### Splash or Specialize
 At levels 5 and 10, you may choose to splash another class into your training or choose instead to specialize.
 If you already specialized, you must splash.